EU parliament chief to unveil reforms amid graft scandal

 Metsola's arrested vice-president Eva Kaili, a Greek MEP who has since lost that high parliamentary position, also has said through her lawyer that she knew nothing about cash found at her home.

-Kaili remains in custody with three other suspects: Kaili's boyfriend Francesco Giorgi, who was a parliamentary aide; former MEP Pier Antonio Panzeri; and Niccolo Figa-Talamanca, head of an NGO suspected of making payments to MEPs.
+Kaili remains in custody with three other suspects: Kaili's boyfriend Francesco Giorgi, who was a parliamentary aide; former MEP Pier Antonio Panzeri; and Niccolo Figa-Talamanca, head of the NGO "No Peace Without Justice", which is suspected of making payments to MEPs.

 The three male suspects are all Italian.
-According to a Belgian media report, Giorgi has made a confession.
+According to a report in Belgian daily Le Soir on 15 December, Giorgi has made a confession.

 All four are charged in Belgium with "criminal organisation, corruption and money laundering".
 Greece and Italy have launched their own investigations.